btoll/benjamintoll.com/content/post/unsharing_namespaces_part_one.md

 # On host, the following command puts us in a new Bourne shell.
 $ sudo unshare --uts sh

-# So, now we're inside the "container" process.
+# So, now we're running the program in the new `uts` namespace
+# (in sloppy terminology, we're "inside" the "container" process).
 $ hostname
 kilgore-trout
+# We can change the hostname, and it won't affect the host `uts` namespace.
 $ hostname doody
 $ hostname
 doody